Scanner de la loge thymique

-This study clearly indicates that elevated thymic function is beneficial in patients with a severe form of COVID-19, especially in older subjects.
-In addition, we have shown that the extent of thymic export in patients correlates with thymus hyperplasia, lymphopenia and IL-7 plasma concentration, the essential cytokine for T-cell development in the thymus and peripheral T-cell homeostasis, that we have also identified as part of the danger signals produced rapidly during mucosal viral infections (Beq et al. 2009; Ponte et al. 2017).
-Our data suggest that a strong capacity to produce new T cells during the acute phase of SARS-CoV-2 infection would increase, in some patients, the capacity to mount an effective adaptive immune response and fight lung inflammation.
-However, the disparity in thymic function in these patients, reflected in a weak correlation between the intensity of thymopoiesis and age, suggests that other factors, possibly genetic, could contribute to the protection against the most severe forms of disease.
+These studies clearly indicates that elevated thymic function is beneficial in patients with a severe form of COVID-19, especially in older subjects.
+We have shown that the extent of thymic export in patients correlates with thymus hyperplasia, lymphopenia and IL-7 plasma concentration, the essential cytokine for T-cell development in the thymus and peripheral T-cell homeostasis, that we have also identified as part of the danger signals produced rapidly during mucosal viral infections (Beq et al. 2009; Ponte et al. 2017).
+Our data demonstrate that a strong capacity to produce new T cells during the acute phase of SARS-CoV-2 infection increases, in some patients, the capacity to mount an effective adaptive immune response and fight lung inflammation.
+Furthermore, we demonstrated that a genetic trait, associated with higher thymic function in healthy individuals, determines the intensity of the anti-SARS-Cov-2 immune response in patients hospitalized for severe COVID-19, with, as a consequence, less severe disease and better prognosis.

 Our expertise in measuring thymic function has also been used for many collaborative projects both in France and abroad.
 We have contributed to exploring the importance of this function in patients after transplantation of hematopoietic stem cells, bone marrow, heart or thymus, in subjects thymectomized in childhood, in children with chronic granulomatous disease or suffering from congenital immunodeficiency (CD4 lymphocytopenia, growth hormone deficiency, FOXN1-deficiency, DiGeorge syndrome, orphan diseases, etc.) and in patients infected with HIV-1 or HIV-2.